Mike Rose Soccer Complex

 It served as the home of the Memphis Tigers men's and women's soccer from 2001 to 2018.
 They then moved to the on-campus soccer & track stadium in 2019.

+In 2019, the complex hosted two U.S. Open Cup games against Hartford Athletic and Orlando City SC on May 29th and June 12th, respectively.
+The Orlando City game was sold out with a total of 3,088 spectators.

+In 2025, the stadium was announced to be the new home of Memphis FC, a team competing in USL League Two.